 The new Chopard 24 Hours of Le Mans 2015 Superfast Chrono Porsche 919 Jacky Ickx Edition (Ref.
 168535-3003) (wow, that’s a really long name indeed) is, for all practical purposes, simply a new iteration of last year’s Superfast Chrono Porsche 919 ref.
 168535-3002 model.
 The only thing that makes it visually different is a set of new color accents on the dial and bezel flange.
-Now also proudly wearing Jacky Ickx’s signature on its engraved case back cover, the watch was originally designed to celebrate long standing partnership between the two high-end brands, but, it so happened that it also praises Porsche’s decisive victory at 2015 24 Hours of Le Mans.
+Now also proudly wearing Jacky Ickx’s signature on its engraved case back cover, the watch was originally designed to celebrate the long-standing partnership between the two high-end brands, but, it so happened that it also praises Porsche’s decisive victory at 2015 24 Hours of Le Mans.